 Hello!
 My name is Christine Vaccaro and I am the lucky mom to three wonderful boys and one amazing girl.
 Two of my sons have been diagnosed with emotional and developmental disabilities.
 Throughout the years, F.A.C.T. has been a huge positive support for me as I learned to navigate the resources available and advocate for my sons so that they could be successful in life.
 I am looking forward to helping other parents feel empowered to help their children be successful.

-Carol Wells, Parent Support Partner, Franklin County
+Darlene Whited, CFPS, PWF Parent Support Partner, Franklin County

-Christine Kennett, Family Support Partner Supervisor
+Christine Kennett, CFPS, Parent Support Partner, Family Support Program, Supervisor

 I am the proud parent of two young men, John and Nicholas.
 The youngest, Nicholas, was diagnosed with Down’s syndrome as soon as he was born.
 I was suddenly thrown into a world that I knew nothing about.
 Having two wonderful children with very different needs was difficult.
 I had a hard time finding someone who not only could understand what I was going through, but also who could relate to how different my life had become.
 I found that the more I could learn about my children’s different abilities the better I felt.
-I strongly believe in that values at F.A.C.T. and hope to live up to them every day.
+I strongly believe in the values at F.A.C.T. and hope to live up to them every day.
 I can empathize with families that have children with disABILITIES and hope that my personal experiences with my own family may empower another family in the same way that I have been empowered.